 Usually, conspiracy charges are indicted along with other charges for the underlying crimes that constitute the subject of the conspiracy.
 The prosecution must charge two or more defendants for a conspiracy charge to stick — otherwise, the conspiracy may be subject to an entrapment defense.

-Other defenses to a conspiracy charge include withdrawal from the conspiracy before any overt act takes place, mere presence at the scene of a criminal act, and lack of knowledge of the conspiracy’s objectives.
-However, there is no requirement that a defendant knew of every objective of the conspiracy.
-A showing of willful blindness – taking deliberate actions to avoid confirming suspicions of criminality – is enough for a conviction.
+Other defenses to a conspiracy charge include withdrawal from the conspiracy before any overt act takes place, mere presence at the scene of a criminal act, and lack of knowledge of the conspiracy's objectives.
+However, there is no requirement that a defendant know of every objective of the conspiracy.
+A showing of willful blindness - taking deliberate actions to avoid confirming suspicions of criminality - is enough for a conviction.

 Conspiracy charges often hinge on a cooperating witness, and the prosecution puts tremendous effort into making their case.
 But membership in a conspiracy must be proved on the basis of the defendant's own words and actions and not on the basis of mere association or knowledge of wrongdoing.

-The Importance Of Overt Acts In Identifying Conspiracy
+The Importance of Overt Acts

 An overt act is any statement or act that is knowingly done by one or more of the conspirators in an effort to accomplish a purpose of the conspiracy; it need not be in violation of the law or be a crime itself.
-However, proof of an overt act is a necessary element of the crime of conspiracy under 18 U.S.C. § 371.
+However, proof of an overt act is a necessary element of the crime of Conspiracy under 18 U.S.C. § 371.
 An overt act done in furtherance of a conspiratorial agreement demonstrates that the conspirators have actually taken a step towards making the agreement a reality.
 The overt act MUST come after the agreement of the conspirators has been made.
-Once the overt act occurs, the crime of conspiracy is considered “complete.”
+Once the overt act occurs, the crime of Conspiracy is considered “complete.”